How Do LLMs Use Their Depth?: Frequency-Conditioned Onset in Early LLM Layers

 \section{Frequency-Conditioned Onset in Early LLM Layers}

-We begin by studying the top-ranked predictions across LLM layers during next token prediction using the TunedLens probe.
+We begin by studying the top-ranked predictions across LLM layers during next token prediction using TunedLens.
 We look at four open-weight models - GPT2-XL \citep{gpt-2}, Pythia-6.9B \citep{pythia}, Llama2-7B \citep{llama2} and Llama3-8B \citep{llama3}.
-We use the TunedLens probes provided by the original authors for these models\footnote{ \url{ https://huggingface.co/spaces/AlignmentResearch/tuned-lens/tree/main}}.
+We use the TunedLens probes provided by the original authors for these models \cite{alignmentresearch_tuned-lens_space_2026}.

-\textbf{Methodology: }We divide vocabulary tokens of each model into four buckets by their frequency of occurrence in a corpus.
-For this, we take the tokenizer of each model and tokenize the English Wikipedia as distributed via the Hugging Face Datasets library \citep{lhoest-etal-2021-datasets}, and record the frequency of each token.
+\textbf{Methodology: }We divide vocabulary tokens of each model into four buckets by their frequency of occurrence.
+For this, we take the tokenizer of each model and tokenize the English Wikipedia dataset \citep{lhoest-etal-2021-datasets}, and record the frequency of each token.
 We use the following four buckets - (i) \texttt{Top1-10} bucket, which contains the top 10 most frequent tokens in a corpus and accounts for approximately 23-25\% of the corpus depending on the model, (ii) \texttt{Top11-100} bucket, which contains the next 90 most frequent tokens and accounts for the next 16-20\% of corpus tokens, (iii) \texttt{Top101-1000} bucket, which contains the next 900 most frequent tokens and accounts for 16-21\% of corpus tokens, and finally the (iv) \texttt{Top1000+} bucket, which contains the remaining tokens and accounts for 35-40\% of the corpus.

 We evaluate the model during the next-token prediction task, where the base model is provided with prefixes extracted from the English Wikipedia corpus, cut-off at random points, and track the top-ranked token at each intermediate layer as the model predicts the next token.
 These prefixes have a variable lengths and can span multiple sentences (see Appendix \ref{appendix:prefix-creation} for details).